Soap (TV series): Protests and controversy

-"The Soap Memo"
+The "Soap Memo"

-Aside from the external protests, Soap was also subject to heavy internal revisions from ABC's Broadcast Standards & Practices department, which monitors the content of programs.
+Aside from the external protests, Soap was also subject to heavy internal revisions from ABC's Broadcast Standards and Practices department, which monitors the content of programs.
 Writer-creator Susan Harris had developed a story arc for Soap in the form of a "show bible" which traced all the major characters, stories and events for five seasons.
-The Standards & Practices executives (commonly referred to as "censors") reviewed this extensive bible as well as the script for the two-part pilot and issued a long memo to Harris voicing their concerns about various storylines and characters.
+The Standards and Practices executives (commonly referred to as "censors") reviewed this extensive bible as well as the script for the two-part pilot and issued a long memo to Harris voicing their concerns about various storylines and characters.
 In addition to the sexual material that was widely reported in the press, the censors also took issue with the show's religious, political and ethnic content.

-"The Soap Memo" was leaked to the press before the show premiered and was printed in its entirety in the Los Angeles Times on June 27, 1977.
+The "Soap Memo" was leaked to the press before the show premiered and was printed in its entirety in the Los Angeles Times on June 27, 1977.
 Among the notes were: